johanatandromeda/loopia-dns-updater/README.md

    (idea from one of my brothers)
 4. Should work with both IPv4 and IPv6.
 5. The use case is home use and small office use with a single FW/Router.
+6. No config or Loopia credicals on every host with IPv6 services
-6. Should be a small stand-alone binary.
+7. Should be a small stand-alone binary.

 ## Supported operating systems